NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Fearsome Form.md

 A fearsome illusion covers you, evoking the terror of the most dangerous animals.
-You can cast [[Mask of Terror|Mask of Terror]] as a primal innate spell once per day.
+You can cast [[Spells/Mask of Terror|Mask of Terror]] as a primal innate spell once per day.
 You can target only yourself, and your appearance is always a monstrous version of yourself.

 *Source: Pathfinder Howl of the Wild*
 *ORC*